On the equivalence between non-factorizable mixed-strategy classical games and quantum games: Games with non-factorizable probabilities

-and consider these as the defining payoff relations for another game.
-Note that for quantum game the players' strategies are unitary transformations $ \hat{U}_{A}$ and $\hat{U}_{B}$, whereas for the new game with the payoff relations (\ref{NewGame}) the players' strategies are $p,q\in \lbrack 0,1]$.

-A game is defined by its payoff relations and in (\ref{NewGame}) we have a game that makes no reference to quantum operations.
-The game represented by the payoff relations (\ref{NewGame}) can be called a non-factorizable game or a game that permits non-factorizable probabilities.
+and consider it being the defining payoff relations for the non-factorizable game.
+Note that for the quantum game the players' strategies are unitary transformations $\hat{U}_{A}$ and $\hat{U}_{B}$, whereas for the new game defined by payoff relations (\ref{NewGame}) the players' strategies are $ p,q\in \lbrack 0,1]$.
+Also, the two players' payoffs are linked together via the function $\epsilon _{1}=\epsilon _{1}(p,q)$.
+The game defined by the payoff relations (\ref{NewGame}) makes no reference to the quantum operations and can thus simply be called a non-factorizable game or a game that permits non-factorizable probabilities.